Stringent Constraints on Neutron-star Radii from Multimessenger Observations and Nuclear Theory

 The multimessenger observations of GW170817 are then used to constrain these equations of state to ensure that they are consistent with: (i) the detected gravitational waves during the inspiral; (ii) the production of a post-merger remnant that does not immediately collapse to a black hole (BH); and (iii) the constraints that the energetics of the gamma-ray burst and kilonova place on the maximum mass of neutron stars.
 For each set of equations of state, we use stochastic samplers to compute the posterior probability so that the tidal polarizability of GW170817 is consistent with a specific equation of state.
 Additional constraints on the equation of state can be obtained from the electromagnetic counterparts to GW170817.
 Since modeling the counterparts is challenging, we use a conservative approach that relies only on qualitative inferences from the kilonova and gamma-ray burst observations.
 The properties of these counterparts are inconsistent with either direct collapse to a black hole or the existence of a long-lived neutron-star remnant [8,9].
 This allows us to place two further constraints on the equations of state.
 First, by discarding samples from the posterior in which the total gravitational mass of the binary exceeds the threshold for prompt collapse to a black hole.
 Secondly, by applying an upper limit on the maximum mass of neutron stars implied by the inconsistency of the electromagnetic counterparts with a long-lived neutron-star remnant .
 Our results for the radius of a 1.4 Msol neutron star is shown at different stages in the analysis in Fig. 2.
 Using conservative assumptions on the nuclear physics and the properties of the electromagnetic counterpart, our analysis showed that the radius of a 1.4 Msol neutron star is R1.4 =11 [+0.9,-0.6] km (4th panel in Fig. 2).

-Implications are far reaching.
+In their Nature Astronomy paper, the authors explore some of the implications of their findings, which are far reaching.
 For example, a kilonova or gamma-ray burst counterpart is only expected in a neutron star – black hole merger when the neutron star is tidally disrupted before the merger; a condition that depends crucially on the neutron-star radius.
 We have now shown that neutron stars are likely not disrupted in neutron-star black-hole mergers and that subsequently such events will not produce observable electromagnetic emission.
 Our improved constraints on the neutron-star radius also have implications for the interpretation of electromagnetic observations of neutron stars, in particular for X-ray observations of accreting neutron stars in low mass X-ray binaries (LMXBs), where the radius is a key parameter.

 J.M.
 Lattimer, M. Prakash, Astrophys.
 J. 550, 426 (2001).